Digital-Identity-Labs/ishigaki/README.md

 ### Contributing
 You can request new features by creating an [issue](https://github.com/Digital-Identity-Labs/ishigaki/issues), or submit a [pull request](https://github.com/Digital-Identity-Labs/ishigaki/pulls) with your contribution.

+The Ishigaki repo contains tests that you can use in your own projects.
+We're extra grateful for any contributions that include tests.

-If you have a support contract with Mimoto, please [contact Mimoto](http://mimoto.co.uk/contact/)
+If you have a support contract with Mimoto, please [contact Mimoto](http://mimoto.co.uk/contact/) for assistance, rather than use Github.

 ### License
-Copyright (c) 2017 Digital Identity Labs
+Copyright (c) 2017 Digital Identity Ltd, UK

 Licensed under the MIT License